-Alto currently has more than 80 investment platform partners across a range of asset classes, some of which require investor accreditation.
+Alto provides access to wide variety of investment platform partners across a range of asset classes, some of which require investor accreditation.
 So if you’re new to alternative investing, you may be wondering what an accredited investor is, what qualifies someone as accredited, and how to become an accredited investor.

 While there are definite advantages to being an accredited investor—namely expanded investment opportunities—you need to meet certain conditions in order to qualify.